You’ve got data. A lot of it.

 For example, when the process for seeing which keywords Instagram targets users for in its ad targeting, it confirmed that third-party data often highly inaccurate.
 Instagram doesn’t explain why certain interests are associated with users’ accounts, and because their algorithm isn’t open, you don’t know why it targets you for the keywords that it does.

 One of the problems marketers run into is that their customer data in generally siloed in either their ESP, ecommerce platform, or social media channels.
 Generally, these systems don’t talk to each other.
 One customer may have 3 to 5 profiles in your systems, making targeting customers at the right stage difficult.
 This is where a CRM built for ecommerce can connect the dots and make sense of all the ways a customer interacts with your brand.
-With identity resolution, these systems can talk to each other, so marketers can stitch together first-party customer data into one, definitive customer profile.
+With user resolution, these systems can talk to each other, so marketers can stitch together first-party customer data into one, definitive customer profile.

 Now that you’ve unlocked the key to understanding how customers interact with your brand, taking a targeted approach allows you to add effective personalization to your marketing strategy, pushing upsells and cross-category offers that will go a long way to increase your repeat purchase rate.